acmdas/das_fieldstones/morefieldstones2018.md

 ## Five Stages
 Tue, 20 Mar 2018

 Every human being, if he lives his normal span, suffers five traumatic events that serve to expand his consciousness and increase his need to know the truth of himself in being: the trauma of birth, of puberty, of recognizing himself to be cast out in solitary being, of losing his sexual competency, of anticipating the loss of his life.
 Thus, built into his nature are the stresses that periodically &ldquo;flood the cellar&rdquo; of his subconscious mind and free him of much of the &ldquo;conditioned learning&rdquo; society and Babel Tower builders have imposed upon him.
-Therefore, before death overtakes him, he is free of much of his spurious &ldquo;conditioning.&rdquo;&mdash;Preston Harold, <em>The Shining Stranger</em>, p.
+Therefore, before death overtakes him, he is free of much of his spurious &ldquo;conditioning.&rdquo;&mdash;Preston Harold, *The Shining Stranger*, p.
 95

 ## Empathy, not Conscience
 Fri, 23 Mar 2018

 In man, empathy, not conscience, is the resonator.
 But conscience has a vital role to play.
 Just as a satellite must have a continuous sensing of its motion and attitude in space, keeping itself horizontal in relation to the surface of the earth below if it is to perform its complicated maneuvers, so man must have a continuous sense of &ldquo;right or wrong,&rdquo; regardless of the compassion his empathy arouses within him as he views good or evil in this world.
-Conscience, which is of the closed world of the past, acts as an &ldquo;inertial reference package&rdquo; to balance the course empathy takes.&mdash;Preston Harold, <em>The Shining Stranger</em>, p.
+Conscience, which is of the closed world of the past, acts as an &ldquo;inertial reference package&rdquo; to balance the course empathy takes.&mdash;Preston Harold, *The Shining Stranger*, p.
 161

 ## What About Thomas Troward?
 Thu, 12 Apr 2018